pyr/fetch/README.md

 The necessary signatures to implement in the service are thus `txn`, with only a few different shapes of transactions and `range`.

+### Threading model

+While the FDB API is built around `CompletableFuture` and is inherently async.
+This daemon takes a resolute synchronous approach, allocating one thread per request.
+Most low level functions to interact with the key space deref the returned future.

 ### Shape of the fetch daemon

 Fetch tries to abstract what is necessary for a storage layer to expose